ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Once you've calibrated your offer amounts, you should decide how to present the offer.
 Especially if your offer includes equity compensation, you should seriously consider providing a spreadsheet that provides context to the offer amounts.
 The value of a number of shares on its own is impossible for a candidate to assess.
 They need additional data points to value what you're offering, including numbers like total shares outstanding, share strike price, latest company valuation, etc.

-I've prepared a sample candidate offer spreadsheet at ctohb.com/ samples.
+I've prepared a sample candidate offer spreadsheet at (ctohb.com/samples)[https://ctohb.com/samples].

-#### PRESENTING THE OFFER
+#### Presenting The Offer

 The moment when you present the offer is when you need to be in super sales mode.
 Ideally, you've been selling candidates all along the way so they're already very excited about the company and the opportunity for them.
-Regardless, this is a big deal for the candidate, so make sure to give the occasion the respect it deserves. roughout the process of explaining the offer, remember to be especially upbeat, congratulate the candidate, and emphasize the fun you'll have and the great things you'll build together.
+Regardless, this is a big deal for the candidate, so make sure to give the occasion the respect it deserves.
+Throughout the process of explaining the offer, remember to be especially upbeat, congratulate the candidate, and emphasize the fun you'll have and the great things you'll build together.
 It's also critical that you're transparent and outline all the key points of the offer upfront, especially anything they may not be expecting or used to, such as equity compensation or probation/trial periods.

 I recommend making the offer in three parts: a phone call, an email, and a dinner.
 For the phone call, I suggest calling the candidate without prior scheduling.
-At this point you'll have already done a whole bunch of scheduling with the candidate, so There'sno need to build up their anxiety further by scheduling yet another meeting.
+At this point you'll have already done a whole bunch of scheduling with the candidate, so there's no need to build up their anxiety further by scheduling yet another meeting.
 Alternatively, you could tell them in writing that you intend to extend an offer and schedule from there, but you lose the impact of being on the line with them when they get the news.
 I find it's just simpler to call the person and share the news all at once.

 On the call, you should express excitement, convey the key points of the offer, and answer any initial questions.
-Explain that subsequent to the call you'll email them written materials to help provide context on the equity and, of course, a formal written offer letter will be coming from the company.
+Explain that, subsequent to the call, you'll email them written materials to help provide context on the equity and, of course, a formal written offer letter will be coming from the company.
 And finally, if logistically possible, schedule a meal with the candidate to have a more personal, in-depth conversation.

 ## Onboarding